Mineeagle/runny/README.md

 - Support more programming languages
 - Do some more testing (especially using `zsh` files)
 - Add a way to update runny
+- Add a notification if the current file could not be executed

 (This roadmap is in no particular order.)